Pearlicia/my-twocents/README.md

-This a blog app about cutting edge technologies.
+A blog app about sharing latest information on cutting edge technologies.